dealing with grief and loss

 • cutting back on alcohol and other drugs

-A lot of the time you might not feel like it, but getting out of the house can be one of the best ways to help things improve.
-Remember what you used to do for fun and see if there's a way to give yourself permission to try it again.
-It’s OK to feel happy.
+A lot of the time you might not feel like it, but getting out of the house can be one of the best ways to help your mental health.
+Remember what you used to do that was fun or meaningful and try it again.

 Find something that works for you like, playing or listening to music, walking, hanging out with friends, watching movies, playing sports or reading.
-For more ideas, check out this list of fun activities.
+Read more about getting into life.

 If you have experienced loss of a loved one, it can be helpful to remember the good times or the impact they had on you.
 It’s good to do this with family and friends.
 If you’re feeling up to it, it can be really valuable to find a way to celebrate their life and say goodbye.